Life Insurance Policy

 Insurance Dividends

-Another option is to name the Jewish Federation of Greater Philadelphia as the primary beneficiary or co-beneficiary of a life insurance policy.
+Another option is to name the Jewish Community Foundation of Greater Philadelphia as the primary beneficiary or co-beneficiary of a life insurance policy.
 You would retain ownership of the policy and have access to the policy’s cash value.
 Because you retain ownership, no charitable income-tax deduction is allowed at the time of the gift.
 Although the face value of the policy will be included in your gross estate at your death, your estate will be entitled to an offsetting charitable estate-tax deduction.

 More Information